Copyright

 constructivism:

-constructivism: knowledge is acquired
+constructivism: knowledge is

-individual (Prawatt & Floden).
+than individual (Prawatt & Floden).
 Epistemological Postulate: "He who organises his experience organises

 the world".
 The world is unique to each individual.
 Radical